derek-zhou/liv/README.md

 ## Email archiving

 This is something I come up with over the years dealing with huge amount of emails in a lazy mindset.
 I only have two email folders, the standard inbox, and `.Archive` (The name is a convention from many IMAP clients including Thunderbird).
 All mails land in the inbox initially.
-Every night I go through all emails in the inbox to group them into conversations.
+Every once in a while I go through all emails in the inbox to group them into conversations.
 For each conversation:

-* If the latest email of the conversation is within 30 days, don't do anything with the conversation.
+* If the latest email of the conversation is within 30 days, or any mail is still unread, don't do anything with the conversation.
 Otherwise:
 * If I (as defined my all my known email addresses) was _not_ involved in the conversation, the whole conversation is deleted.
 * If I was involved in the conversation, the whole conversation is moved to the `.Archive` folder for long term storage, with all attachments removed.

-This algorithm is implemented in `mc archive`, which I run in my cron job.
 Archived emails are still search-able, just not in the inbox so my inbox stays in constant size.
-Currently there is no UI to tune this algorithm and you would have to opt-in to use it.
+This algorithm is automatically implemented in LIV, unless the archive target is left empty from the config page.

+## Orbit integration

+The folks at [Orbit](https://orbit.love) are kind enough to provide free services to anyone that has reasonably low volume of traffic.
+Orbit is a tool to analysis activities, so you can find out who among your corrspondances are actively engaged with you, and who are drifting away.
+You need to fill out the Orbit API key and the Orbit workspace in the configuration page.
+Both can be found from your Orbit profile.

 ## Disclaimer